New York CityPASS

 View of the Empire State Building from Top of the Rock

-The Empire State Building was recently renovated and includes a new museum, making a visit even more worth it.
-The City Pass offer includes two admissions to the Empire State Building, once during the day and once at night.
-No other pass allows you to visit an attraction twice.
+The Empire State Building was renovated and includes a new museum, making a visit even more worth it.
+The City Pass offers includes two admissions to the Empire State Building.
+This means you can visit the Empire State Building twice on one day: during the day AND the night!

 Whale inside American Museum of Natural History